Chaste/chaste-docker/README.md

 If you don't already have a project, just use the provided script `new_project.sh` to create a project template in `~/projects` as a starting point.
 Many tutorials for projects can be found here: https://chaste.cs.ox.ac.uk/trac/wiki/UserTutorials.

-Once you have a project ready to build, use the script `build_project.sh <TestMyProject> c` (replacing `<TestMyProject>` with the name of your project) and you will find the output in `~/testoutput` (the `c` argument is only necessary when new files are created).
+Once you have a project ready to build, use the script `build_project.sh <TestMyProject> c` (replacing `<TestMyProject>` with the name of your project) and you will find the output in `~/output` (the `c` argument is only necessary when new files are created).

-> :information_source:  To easily share data between the Docker container and the host e.g. the `testoutput` directory, a bind-mount argument can be added to the command: `-v /host/path/to/testoutput:/home/chaste/testoutput`.
+> :information_source:  To easily share data between the Docker container and the host e.g. the `output` directory, a bind-mount argument can be added to the command: `-v /host/path/to/output:/home/chaste/output`.
 See the instructions on [bind mounts](#bind-mounts) for further details.

 When you are finished with the container, simply type `exit` or press `Ctrl+D` to close it (if necessary, pressing `Ctrl+C` first to stop any running processes).
 Any changes made in `/home/chaste` will persist when you relaunch a container, however if the container is deleted, everything else (e.g. installed packages, changes to system files) will be reset to how it was when the image was first used.